This one-bowl buttermilk Banana Bread with Chocolate Chips is the best banana bread you’ll ever make!

 - Wrap tightly in plastic wrap

-- Store on the counter for up to 4-days
+- ROOM TEMPERATURE: Store on the counter for up to 4 days

-- To freeze: tightly wrap and store in a sealed bag or container, for up to 6 months.
+- FREEZE: tightly wrap and store in a sealed bag or airtight container, for up to 6 months.
 Allow bread to thaw on the counter before slicing and serving

-- DON’T store in the refrigerator, as that will dry the bread out quickly
+- We don’t recommend storing it in the refrigerator, as that will dry the bread out quicker

 Looking for other quick bread recipes to try?